Governance of the Stamford Endowed Schools

-Mr Stephen Vickers:
+Mr Stephen Vickers

-Appointed in December 2018, Stephen is a graduate of Harper Adams University in Shropshire and has been a governor of that institution since 2009 and Vice-Chair since 2015.
+Stephen is a graduate of Harper Adams University in Shropshire and was a governor of that institution from 2009 until 2020 and Vice-Chair from 2015.
 He has previously worked for international property agents Knight Frank before spending 17 years in a number of senior roles for the Duke of Buccleuch.
 In 2013 Stephen took on the role of Managing Director of property company Buckminster before moving to The Devonshire Group early in 2019.

 Stephen has three sons, one of whom is currently at Stamford School.